|

 • Provide Dog-Friendly Chews: Offer safe chew toys or dog-safe treats to keep your dog’s attention away from your plants and satisfy their chewing instincts.

 Additionally, regularly check your plants for potential chemical residues and ensure they are clean and safe.
 Creating a pet-friendly environment with appropriate distractions and alternatives will help keep your plants and furry friends happy and healthy.
+You can it outside also but before it must know that is money tree can live outside in winter and summer.

 Frequently Asked Questions